potatodiet/potatodiet.ca/content/uoft.md

 The teammember who got a personal extension also had me tutor him and tried to pay me with magic mushrooms.

+### CSC209 - Software Tools and Systems Programming

+- Ilir Dema
+- Winter 2020

+The first class where we began to program at a lower abstraction level.
+We used C for everything.

+I enjoy the simplicity of C when working on personal projects, but I find writing spaghetti C code inevitable when working with vague requirements or deadlines which you get from course assignments.

+Out of 4 assignemnts I remember 2: one where we worked with signals and threading, another where we wrote a instant messaging server.
+The first assignment was a perfect opportunity to reinforce the learning of C. The second seemed like a reasonable use of C, but in practice it wasn't.
+We learned through practice why people don't write multithreaded multiuser UTF-8 messaging apps with C.

+This was my first experience with Ilir.
+I didn't interact with him much through the course.
+Later on I'd come to dislike his teaching style.

 ### CSC369 - Operating Systems